- Primary School

 Once they are confident enough to use the materials alone, the activities form part of their regular work cycle.
 Freedom of choice is a key theme, so although children are encouraged to work with some activities to ensure that their individual learning is balanced, they have the freedom to choose their work and to organise themselves during their work cycle.

 The length of the work cycle is key.
-Children are uninterrupted for several hours as they work and they are able to concentrate on quite complex tasks, allowing their personal knowledge and interest to develop.
+Children are uninterrupted for several hours as they work and they are able to concentrate on quite complex tasks, allowing their personal knowledge and interests to develop.

 We meet all of the requirements of the Early Years Foundation Stage and our experience shows that children who start off in our nursery are usually assessed as being ahead of national standards by the time they reach reception class.